16-bitguy/ml-learning/README.md

 # ml-learning
-The repository I use to learn ml
+The repository I use to learn ml.
+This repository will contain books, docs, jupyter notebooks etc...